 - A valid credit or debit card to pay the eTA and IVL fees

-Starting from October 1st, 2019,Swiss citizens transiting through New Zealand are also required to obtain a New Zealand eTA from Switzerland before departure.
+Swiss citizens transiting through New Zealand are also required to obtain a New Zealand eTA from Switzerland before departure.
 Swiss passport holders in transit do not have to pay the IVL fee.

-New Zealand eTA Application for Swiss Citizens
+New Zealand eTA application for Swiss citizens

 - Personal information – Full name, birthdate, address

 - Passport information – Passport number, nationality, expiry date